 One clerk is hired each year for a two-year clerkship commencing September.
 Please refer to Judge Pogue's entry on the Online System for Clerkship Application Review (OSCAR) for his current needs.
 Applicants must submit a cover letter, resume, undergraduate and law school transcripts, three letters of recommendation and a writing sample.
 Law review or other writing experience, and experience or interest in international trade are considered in ranking applicants.
 Travel for circuit court work required.

 There are no vacancies.
 The next law clerk opening is for the two-year term commencing September 2015.

-Chief Judge Donald C. Pogue accepts applications for the following annual internships:
+Senior Judge Donald C. Pogue accepts applications for the following annual internships: